sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 |---
 | 0-16383      | Standards Action with Expert Review
 | 16384-65535  | Specification Required
-{: #tbl-iana-version-scheme-reg-procedures title="CoSWID Version Scheme Registration Procedures"}
+{: #tbl-iana-version-scheme-reg-procedures title="Software ID Version Scheme Registration Procedures"}

 Assignments MUST consist of an integer Index value, the Version Scheme Name, and a reference to the defining specification.

-Initial registrations for the "Software Tag Version Scheme Values" registry are provided below, which are derived from the textual version scheme names defined in {{SWID}}.
+Initial registrations for the "Software ID Version Scheme Values" registry are provided below, which are derived from the textual version scheme names defined in {{SWID}}.